allpix-squared/allpix-squared/src/modules/DepositionGeant4/README.md

 * `enable_pai`: Determines if the Photoabsorption Ionization model is enabled in the sensors of all detectors.
 Defaults to false.
 * 'pai_model': Model can be **pai** for the normal Photoabsorption Ionization model or **paiphoton** for the photon model.
 Default is **pai**.
 Only used if *enable_pai* is set to true.
 * `charge_creation_energy` : Energy needed to create a charge deposit.
 Defaults to the energy needed to create an electron-hole pair in silicon (3.64 eV).
 * `max_step_length` : Maximum length of a simulation step in every sensitive device.
+Defaults to 1um.
 * `particle_type` : Type of the Geant4 particle to use in the source (string).
 Refer to the Geant4 documentation [@g4particles] for information about the available types of particles.
 * `particle_code` : PDG code of the Geant4 particle to use in the source.
 * `beam_energy` : Mean energy of the generated particles.